Neeshi14/California-House-prediction-AI-agent/README.md

 # Usage

-Enter the required features like location, number of rooms,income and size of the house.
+Enter the required features like size(in sqft.), number of rooms,Population and income(in dollar).

 The model will provide a predicted price based on the input data.